 Cryptography Research is committed to helping companies understand and address issues related to cryptography and security.
 The following links provide more information about our technologies and services.

-Patent Licensing:The Cryptography Research patent portfolio includes more than fifty U.S. and international patents covering DPA and countermeasures.
+Patent Licensing:The Cryptography Research patent portfolio includes over 100 patents and patent applications covering DPA and countermeasures.
 A license to these patents is required to make, use, sell, offer to sell, or import DPA-resistant devices.
 To encourage education and research, free licenses are available for qualifying non-commercial use.

 Services:The Cryptography Research technical staff can perform and assist with all stages of cryptosystem specification, design, and validation.
 Our hardware evaluation lab also performs security evaluations on security chips and other cryptographic devices.